felixsebastian/microbatch/README.md

 # Microbatch

-A simple go library for micro-batching event streams.
+A simple go library for micro-batching.

 ## What is microbatching anyway?

-Microbatching is a simple technique commonly used in **stream processing** pipelines to group events into small batches.
+Microbatching is a simple technique commonly used in **stream processing** pipelines to group events into small batches to reduce overhead of processing events individually.
+It can also be used to batch tasks like network calls or writes to disk.
+There are good examples of microbatching in the GraphQL ecosystem with tools like dataloader.

-A nice property of stream processing is that events are processed in real-time.
-The problem is, it can become too expensive to process every job individually.
-Grouping jobs into small batches maintains the real-time properties of stream processing, but reduces some of the overhead.

 ## Using this library

 To start microbatching, first start the batcher with the necessary config object.
 This includes a `BatchProcessor` and `ResultHandler` which need to be defined.

 ```
-type jobsProcessor struct{}
+type batchProcessor struct{}
-type jobResultHandler struct{}
+type resultHandler struct{}

-func (jobsProcessor) Run(batch []Job) JobResult {
+func (batchProcessor) Run(batch []Job) JobResult {
   // domain specific logic
 }

-func (jobResultHandler) Run(result JobResult) {
+func (resultHandler) Run(result JobResult) {
   // domain specific logic
 }

 config := microbatcher.Config[Job, JobResult]{
-  BatchProcessor: jobsProcessor{},    // for processing each batch
+  BatchProcessor: batchProcessor{},   // for processing each batch
-  ResultHandler:  jobResultHandler{}, // for processing each batch result
+  ResultHandler:  resultHandler{},    // for processing each batch result
   Frequency:      1000,               // number of milliseconds between each batch
   MaxSize:        30,                 // if this limit is reached, we'll batch early
 }